-The risk takes on different connotations and appears less relevant with regard to those bank transactions typical of a "company", i.e. in those areas where the bank, apart from its core activities, carries out instrumental transactions, makes equity investments or carries out transactions on its own capital, and fulfils its accounting and tax requirements.
-In these areas in fact there is a well-developed articulation of control system and procedures already established by the legislation in the sector and in that concerning listed companies, in order to ensure the observance of the principles of transparency, correctness, objectivity safeguards and the traceability of management.
+The risk takes on different connotations and appears less relevant with regard to those bank transactions typical of a "company", i.e. in those areas where the bank, apart from its core activities, carries out instrumental transactions, makes equity investments or carries out transactions on its own capital, and fulfils its accounting and tax requirements or requirements of specific sector regulations.
+In these areas in fact there is a well-developed articulation of control system and procedures already established by the legislation in the sector (for example Legislative Decree 81/2008, Legislative Decree 152/2006, etc.) and in that concerning listed companies, in order to ensure the observance of the principles of transparency, correctness, objectivity safeguards and the traceability of management.

 We reproduce below the protocol laying down the control principles and rules of conduct applicable to the management of the risks relating to the financial fight against terrorism and money laundering.
-The protocols regulating other sensitive activities - such as Management of disputes and of out-of-court settlements (paragraph 7.2.2.6), Management of the procedures for the procurement of goods and services and for the appointment of professional consultants (paragraph 7.2.2.8); Management of gifts, entertainment expenses, donations to charities and sponsorships (paragraph 7.2.2.9); Management of real-estate assets and movable property having artistic value (paragraph 7.2.2.11) and the Management of valuables (paragraph 7.3.2.1) - also include certain control and conduct principles based on the same criterion of thorough assessment of suppliers, consultants and contractual counterparties in general, and which can also help prevent the offences addressed in this section.
+The protocols regulating other sensitive activities - such as Management of disputes and of out-of-court settlements (paragraph 7.2.2.6), Management of the procedures for the procurement of goods and services and for the appointment of professional consultants (paragraph 7.2.2.8); Management of gifts, entertainment expenses, donations to charities and sponsorships (paragraph 7.2.2.9); Management of real-estate and cultural assets (paragraph 7.2.2.11) and the Management of valuables (paragraph 7.3.2.1) - also include certain control and conduct principles based on the same criterion of thorough assessment of suppliers, consultants and contractual counterparties in general, and which can also help prevent the offences addressed in this section.

 More generally, all the protocols of this Model, where meant to prevent the committing of offences that can generate illicit gains, must also be understood to meant to prevent money laundering offences in a broad sense.
-We cite especially the protocols relative to the Sensitive areas concerning corporate offences - in particular, the protocol on the Management of periodic reporting

-(paragraph 7.4.2.2) - the offences and regulatory offences ascribable to market abuses and computer crime.
+We cite especially the protocols relative to the Sensitive areas concerning corporate offences - in particular, the protocol on the Management of periodic reporting (paragraph 7.4.2.2) - the offences and regulatory offences ascribable to market abuses and computer crime.